binarybuilds/laravel-mail-manager/README.md

 ## Laravel Mail Manager
 ------------------------------------------------
-A laravel package to easily resend emails without going through entire application flow.
+A laravel package to easily resend system generated emails without going through entire application flow.

+> This package does not provide any UI.
+If you are looking for a UI wrapper, See [laravel nova mail manager](https://github.com/binarybuilds/nova-mail-manager)

 ### How It Works?
 This package will store all outgoing emails inside database and will track their status